marco-hmc/codeRepo/1_notes/20_systemDesign/system-design-main/README.md

   - [Next Steps](#next-steps)
   - [References](#references)

-# What is system design?

-Before we start this course, let's talk about what even is system design.

-System design is the process of defining the architecture, interfaces, and data for a system that satisfies specific requirements.
-System design meets the needs of your business or organization through coherent and efficient systems.
-It requires a systematic approach to building and engineering systems.
-A good system design requires us to think about everything, from infrastructure all the way down to the data and how it's stored.

-## Why is System Design so important?

-System design helps us define a solution that meets the business requirements.
-It is one of the earliest decisions we can make when building a system.
-Often it is essential to think from a high level as these decisions are very difficult to correct later.
-It also makes it easier to reason about and manage architectural changes as the system evolves.

-# IP

-An IP address is a unique address that identifies a device on the internet or a local network.
-IP stands for _"Internet Protocol"_, which is the set of rules governing the format of data sent via the internet or local network.

-In essence, IP addresses are the identifier that allows information to be sent between devices on a network.
-They contain location information and make devices accessible for communication.
-The internet needs a way to differentiate between different computers, routers, and websites.
-IP addresses provide a way of doing so and form an essential part of how the internet works.

-## Versions

-Now, let's learn about the different versions of IP addresses:

-### IPv4

-The original Internet Protocol is IPv4 which uses a 32-bit numeric dot-decimal notation that only allows for around 4 billion IP addresses.
-Initially, it was more than enough but as internet adoption grew, we needed something better.

-_Example: `102.22.192.181`_

 ### IPv6

-IPv6 is a new protocol that was introduced in 1998.
-Deployment commenced in the mid-2000s and since the internet users have grown exponentially, it is still ongoing.

 This new protocol uses 128-bit alphanumeric hexadecimal notation.
 This means that IPv6 can provide about ~340e+36 IP addresses.
 That's more than enough to meet the growing demand for years to come.

 _Example: `2001:0db8:85a3:0000:0000:8a2e:0370:7334`_

-## Types

-Let's discuss types of IP addresses:

 ### Public